INTERSECT-training/testing/episodes/TDD.md

     assert output[2].split() == '0 0 1'.split()
 ```
 Since this is the first non-trivial test, let's spend a moment going over it.
-Like before we import our module and make our test function start with `test_`.
+As before, we import our module and make our test function start with `test_`.
 The actual name of the function is for your benefit only so don't be worried if
 it is "too long".
 You won't have to type it so be descriptive!
 Next we have the
-three steps in all tests: Arrange-Act-Assert (aka Given-When-Then)
+three steps in all tests:

+**Arrange-Act-Assert (aka Given-When-Then)**

-- Arrange: Set up the state of the program in a particular way to test the feature you want.
+- **Arrange:** Set up the state of the program in a particular way to test the feature you want.
 Consider edge cases, mocking databases or files, building helper objects, etc.

-- Act: Call the code you want to test
+- **Act:** Call the code you want to test

-- Assert: Confirm the observable outputs are what you expect (i.e. compare the output with the expected output).
+- **Assert:** Confirm the observable outputs are what you expect (i.e. compare the output with the expected output).
 Notice that the
 outputs here read like the actual output file.

-Again, pytest uses plain assert statements to test results.
+Again, pytest uses plain `assert` statements to test results.

-But we have a problem, our test passes!
-This is partially because we are replacing
+But we have a problem: our test *passes!*  This is partially because we are replacing
-an existing test, but the problem is how can you be sure you are testing what you
+an existing test, but it reveals a broader concern: how can you be sure you are testing what you
-think?
+think you are testing?
 Maybe you are importing a different version of code, maybe pytest isn't
-finding your test, etc.  Often a test that passes which should fail is more
+finding your test, etc.  Often a test that passes when it should fail is more
-worrisome than a test which fails that should be passing.
+diagnostically worrisome than a test that fails when it should be passing.

-Notice the splits in the assert section, they normalize the output so any
+Notice the splits in the `assert` section, they normalize the output so any
 whitespace will be accepted.
 Let's replace those with explicit white space
 (tabs) and see if we can go red:
 ```python